 Australian Sustainability Reporting Standards (ASRS), based on ISSB S2, will require large organisations to disclose Scope 1 and Scope 2 emissions.
 ASRS mandates both location-based and market-based figures.
 Organisations reporting under ASRS will need defensible methodology, factor version traceability and an audit trail that an assurance provider can verify.

 gridIQ runs dual-method Scope 2 against live AEMO carbon intensity with DCCEEW factor versioning.
 Drop your NEM12 retailer file and get interval-level Scope 2 in about thirty seconds.
-Professional tier includes the ASRS disclosure workflow and audit worksheet.
+Pro includes the ASRS disclosure workflow and audit worksheet.

 See ASRS Scope 2 →Start free